bdbenton1123/portfolio_blog/README.md

 # portfolio_blog
-Dynamic portfolio site with blog and comment functionality.
+Dynamic Django portfolio site with blog and comment functionality.

 Built from scratch with Python, Django, and Bootstrap.